MindTypo

 5. Embrace imperfection: Not every idea needs a perfect proof before action.
 Sometimes "good enough" is the most efficient strategy.

-Explore More Personality Types
+Explore More About ENTP

 • 16 Personality Basics